liddiard/solar-dynamic-wallpaper/README.md

 - `macbook-pro-14`
 - `macbook-pro-16`

 This will spin up a Playwright-controlled browser which takes screenshots for various times of day and uses [wallpapper](https://github.com/mczachurski/wallpapper) to assemble them into an `output.heic` file in the `images/` directory.

-To set this gradient as your wallpaper on macOS:
+To set the generated gradient as your wallpaper on macOS:

 1. Change your wallpaper to the **built-in** "Solar Gradients" wallpaper.
 2. Right click the `output.heic` file and choose "Set Desktop Picture".